Career : 1972 – 1976

 In 1977, Dickson was traded by Carlton to Collingwood in exchange for the Magpies’ veteran full-forward Peter McKenna – a surprise move that David found difficult to accept for some time.
 In a short stay at Victoria Park he didn’t play a senior match, and like McKenna, had retired from the VFL by year’s end.
 But he still had a passion for the game, and in 1978 he was appointed coach of the Bayswater Football Club – beginning a new phase of his life that would occupy the next 30 years.

-After later coaching Preston (1993), Noble Park, then Balwyn in the Eastern Football League (and taking Balwyn to their first Premiership in 56 years) it was the advent of the elite TAC Cup Under 18 competition in 1992 that brought Dickson’s abilities to fruition.
+He coached Preston in 1993 and was re-appointed for 1994, but work pressures prevented him from taking on the role and he resigned pre-season.
+He did again move back into coaching, Noble Park, then Balwyn in the Eastern Football League (and taking Balwyn to their first Premiership in 56 years) it was the advent of the elite TAC Cup Under 18 competition in 1992 that brought Dickson’s abilities to fruition.
 “The TAC Cup was a new concept, and the way to go with modern football development, " he later explained.
 “I spoke to Kevin Sheehan (AFL National Talent Identification Manager) about getting involved, and he said ‘you’re too much about winning ‘Dicko’- we’re about developing players’.
 A few years later, I was with the Oakleigh Chargers and Kevin rang me and said; `we want you to coach the Victorian Under-18 Metropolitan'.
 I was really surprised.
 I didn’t think a young bloke coming out of the commission area of Coburg was able to coach at that level.”

 But coach he could, as he ably demonstrated over the next decade, as his representative teams dominated the AFL under-18 National Championships while a long list of players that he had helped develop were drafted by AFL clubs.
 Between 1997 and 2008, Dickson coached Vic Metro to a staggering 34 wins from 38 matches – and when he retired in July 2008, his team had just won their eighth National Under-18 Championship from the twelve contested since 1997.
 “I think my time's up – it's a younger man's game,” he said on the day he called time on his coaching career.
 “To be quite truthful, you've got to know when your time's up.
 I've been doing it for 12 years, and I'm really proud of what I've achieved.
 When I was first appointed, I walked into (former VFL chief executive) Ken Gannon's office and the first words he said were: 'If you don't win the national championships this year, I'll sack you!'”